Skip to contents

 Model fitting

-Below we fit a Bayesian generalised additive multilevel model (BGAMM) to estimate the onset and offset of a difference between conditions (in simulated EEG data).
-Note that we recommend fitting the BGAMM on time-resolved summary statistics (mean and SD) as the full (i.e., trial-by-trial) BGAMM may be too slow, and the group-level BGAM (i.e., no random/varying effect) may provide too liberal cluster estimates.
+Below we fit a Bayesian generalised additive multilevel model (BGAMM) with varying intercept, slope, and smooth (per participant) to estimate the onset and offset of a difference between conditions.
+Note that we recommend fitting the BGAMM on time-resolved summary statistics (mean and SD, computed internally) as the full (i.e., trial-by-trial) BGAMM may be too slow, and the group-level BGAM (i.e., without random/varying effect) may provide anticonservative cluster estimates.

 # loading the neurogam package